SorellaLabs/brontes/book/cli/brontes/run.md

           [default: Binance,Coinbase,Okex,BybitSpot,Kucoin]

   -f, --force-dex-pricing
-          Ensures that dex prices are calculated at every block, even if the db already contains the price
+          Force DEX price calculation for every block, ignoring existing database values

       --force-no-dex-pricing
-          Turns off dex pricing entirely, inspectors requiring dex pricing won't calculate USD pnl if we don't have dex pricing in the db & will only calculate token pnl
+          Disables DEX pricing.
+Inspectors needing DEX prices will only calculate token PnL, not USD PnL, if DEX pricing is unavailable in the database

       --behind-tip <BEHIND_TIP>
-          How many blocks behind chain tip to run
+          Number of blocks to lag behind the chain tip when processing

           [default: 10]

       --cli-only
-          Run in CLI only mode (no TUI) - will output progress bars to stdout
+          Legacy, run in CLI only mode (no TUI) - will output progress bars to stdout

-      --init-crit-tables
-          Initialize full range database tables

       --with-metrics
-          Metrics will be exported
+          Export metrics

+      --enable-fallback
+          Wether or not to use a fallback server

+      --fallback-server <FALLBACK_SERVER>
+          Address of the fallback server.
+Triggers database writes if the main connection fails, preventing data loss

+  -r, --run-id <RUN_ID>
+          Set a custom run ID used when inserting data into the Clickhouse

+          If omitted, the ID will be automatically incremented from the last run stored in the Clickhouse database.

   -h, --help
           Print help (see a summary with '-h')